snowy peaks of the New Zealand Southern Alps - shot at dusk

 Treble Cone doesn’t have much in the way of a terrain park.
 But that’s not really a problem because freestylers can head instead to Cardrona.
 The latter is widely regarded as the best ski field in the Southern Alps for families, thanks to its wide groomers and on-site accommodation (a rarity in New Zealand).
 But it’s also home to four terrain parks, a monstrous big-air kicker and two half-pipes – one of which conforms to Olympic standards and has 22ft walls.

-By the way, the Lake Wanaka area claims to be the largest heli-skiing area outside Canada.
-The Russians will surely take issue with that: but there’s no denying the quality when there’s fresh snow.
+By the way, the Lake Wanaka area claims to be the largest heli-skiing area outside Canada; and there’s no denying the quality when there’s fresh snow.
 Check out Southern Lakes HeliSki and Harris Mountain Heli Ski for packages.

 Best for: freestylers, families and off-pisters.